Menu

 • Built-in grills have a base that’s usually made of stone or stainless steel.
 It’s permanently anchored in place and can’t be moved.

-Cooking grates
+Cooking surfaces

-Burners and warming trays
+Burners and warming racks

 Rotisserie